miku/rclone/backend/vault/README.md

 ([Docs](https://support.archive-it.org/hc/en-us/sections/7581093252628-Vault),
 [Pilot](https://archive-it.org/blog/post/archive-it-partner-news-september-2021/)),
 developed at the [Internet Archive](https://archive.org/).
-Currently, we maintain this fork of Rclone and release versions here (but perspectivaly, we would like to include this backend into the main Rclone project).
+Currently, we maintain this fork of Rclone and release versions here (but perspectively, we would like to include this backend into the main Rclone project).
 We are basing our releases on the latest version of the Rclone upstream project.